miniwms/Mini-WMS/Picking.md

     </td>
   </tr>
   <tr>
-    <td style="width: 50%; text-align: left;">You can pick some and some later.
-Or short pick some quantities or zero pick all.</td>
+    <td style="width: 50%; text-align: left;">You can pick the whole quantity at once, Or part of the whole quantity and leave the rest for later.
+Or you can short pick whole quantity or some.
+If it is lot control and you want to short pick, you have to enter zero in the quantity field.</td>
     <td style="width: 50%; text-align: left;">If the item is serial number control, then you have to enter a serial number for every each.</td>
   </tr>
   <tr>